ec-inno/secgen-ecip-news/docs/TECHNICAL.md

 ## Backend API

-You will need a running Drupal 8 website with a JSONAPI endpoint before being able to run or build the client website.
+You will need a running Drupal 8 website with a JSON:API endpoint before being able to run or build the client website.
 Content from Drupal is sourced (Gatsby term), which means that data is cached and HTML is rendered server-side during Gatsby build task.

 Given you have a running Drupal 8 API, set the following environment variables: